KaramTimani/KaramTimani/README.md

 ### Hi there 👋
-### My name is Karam Timani and i'm a Junior Software Developer
+### My name is Karam Timani and i'm a Software Developer

 - 🔭 I’m currently working as a Technical Consultant
 - 🧠 Interested in problem solving